 Becoming a Rutgers Master Gardeners is an incredible opportunity to volunteer your time and learn about horticulture, provide community and university services, and enjoy the company of other like-minded volunteers.
 Through opportunities within Somerset County, newly trained volunteers return 100 hours within 18 months of completing their training to become Certified Rutgers Master Gardeners.
 To remain active and certified within the program, volunteers return 25 hours annually while also attending 10 hours of continuing education.
 For more information on how to become a Rutgers Master Gardeners, view out information packet below.

-- 2021 Rutgers Master Gardener Membership has been postponed until further notice due to COVID-19.
+- The Rutgers Master Gardener application has been postponed until further notice due to COVID-19.

 Some of our community service includes manning the Rutgers Master Gardeners helpline, children’s programs, speaker’s bureau, horticulture therapy, public outreach events, and many others.
 Our university services include volunteering in agriculture and horticulture research at various university-held properties.

 310 Milltown Road

 Bridgewater, NJ 08807